ShahimEssaid/fhirware.fhir-examples/examples/README.md

     * _R4.0.1.*
     * _R5.2022.02.22.*
 * Use the resource format to create proper FHIR resource examples that you can copy as is to post to a FHIR server.
 The example format is useful for creating multiple examples in one file, giving titles and descriptions for each, exploring FHIR structures other than resources, etc.
+* If you install the "YAML ❤️ JSON" VS Code extension, you will be able to convert between Yaml and JSON.
+This might help with writing files in Yaml for better readability but still be able to convert to JSON to submit to a FHIR server.

 # The **Example** schema